All Episodes

 I had 55,000 people working for me.

-I had no problems in the black community, so we had great relationships.
+I had no problems in the black communities.

 It can be done.

-But today, it's not being done, and in every one of those cities where black lives are being slaughtered at by numbers that compare with a war zone like Chicago and St. Louis and Baltimore, they're all run by Democrats, and I think that's something that has to be looked at.
+And in every one of those cities where black lives are being slaughtered by numbers that compare with a war zone like Chicago and St. Louis and Baltimore, they're all run by Democrats.

-Okay, and your take, uh Sergeant.
+And your take, Sergeant.

-Of those 435 house seats, 28% of them are majority minority districts.
+Of those 435 House seats, 28% of them are majority minority districts.

 All of them are run by Democrats.

-Now no Republicans in those seats.
+No Republicans in those seats.

 Now, I come from the inner city.

-I come from I came from a community where police just didn't come in because of the level of crime.
+I came from a community where police just didn't come in because of the level of crime.

 We didn't want them there, but we were being victimized at a higher rate than anywhere else in the country.